Skip to content

 Plan : Paid (Lifetime)

 Plan: Paid (Lifetime) confirms a successful paid-plan activation.
 Due to an implementation holdover, the CLI also shows Paid (Lifetime) for Annual and Monthly subscribers (Whop OAuth treats all paid tiers as a single "customer" access level).
-Without Whop registration the plan field reads Plan: Free (Trial) (Trial mode).
+Without Whop registration (i.e. on the Trial plan), the plan details above are not shown at all; instead the command prints only [AlphaForge] Not logged in. followed by Run: alpha-forge system auth login.

 4. Confirm the unlock